Siphon880gh/community-blogs/README.md

 The reason for separating them is that the first test command is meant to run all test suites in __test__, which is what you expect.

 However, at __test2__ each test suite will have to run after dropping and recreating the database (with `source schema/db.sql` in the MySQL2 shell) due to Sequelize not being able to drop databases and that the teste suites need completely fresh setups of the database.

+The Jest file matching patterns for __test__ are in package.json, whereas thoes for __test2__ are in the file ./jest.test2.config.json.

 Questions
 ---